midhunkalarikkal/FullDomain/Notes/js.md

 ## `DOM` ##
 ==============
 The Document Object Model (DOM) is a programming interface for web documents.
-It represents the structure of a document as a tree of objects, where each object corresponds to a part of the document, such as elements, attributes, and text.
+It represents the structure of a document as a tree of objects, where each object corresponds to a part of the document, such as elements, attributes, or text.
+The DOM allows developers to manipulate the structure, style, and content of a webpage dynamically.

-Components are :- Nodes , methods , events
+`Nodes`
+Nodes are the building blocks of the DOM.

+Document node (document),
+Element nodes (e.g., <div>),
+Text nodes (e.g., text inside an element),
+Attribute nodes.

+`Methods`
+Methods are functions provided by the DOM to interact with or manipulate nodes. getElementById(), querySelector(), createElement(), appendChild(), removeChild().

+`Events`
+Events are actions or occurrences that happen in the document and can be handled using JavaScript. onclick, onmouseover, onkeydown, onload.